 Traveling with Hydrocephalus

-Your Guide to Traveling with Hydrocephalus
+Your Resource to Traveling with Hydrocephalus

 Traveling Soon?
 Whether you are flying, cruising, camping, or driving abroad or within the states, the ability to travel is important to independence, self-esteem, and lifestyle.
 Individuals living with hydrocephalus can go almost anywhere and do almost anything.